 Mission Statement

-Throughout history society has gone through cycles of retrogression and progress.
+Throughout history, society has gone through cycles of retrogression and progress.
 The Hillsborough County Sheriff's Office has likewise experienced these conditions.
 During a time of conflict and community unrest, the Hillsborough County Sheriff's Office Black Advisory Council was formed in January 1977 to help deal with these issues.

-Sheriff's Black Community Relations Committee
+Sheriff's Black Community Relations Committee Inc. Members

 Committee Officers